SHMUSHCOM/todo-project/notes.md

 - I have two event handlers on the same button?
 How can I override them?
 - Should I use a component library?

+- How to sync it with the Database?
+Should I sync everything from store to the db?
+Think to use Thunk middleware in the sameway we did the local storage?

+- Keep the id's in mongo the same?
+- What about multiple clients?
+Another client has deleted something on the DB?

+- where to put loaders? how to handle loaders globally? suspense?
+- How to secure socket conneciton?
+Socket middleware?

 React Hook Forms

 **Course**
 - Sockets?